linux-system-roles/mssql/README.md

 ### `mssql_tls_cert`

-Path to the certificate file to copy to MSSQL.
+Path to the certificate file to copy to SQL Server.

 Default: `null`